 - You can continue to book routine phone appointments with your GP by calling 04 463 5308.

-- Telephone triage remains available for urgent on the day requests.
+- Telephone triage remains available for urgent on-the-day requests.

-- In person services such as immunisations, ongoing depo contraception, B12, and testosterone injections and cervical smears can be booked by support staff directly by calling 04 463 5308.
+- In-person services such as immunisations, ongoing depo contraception, B12 and testosterone injections, and cervical smears can be booked by support staff directly by calling 04 463 5308.

 - Prescription requests for your medication should continue to be requested using the Student Health (Mauri Ora) online form.

-If you need to come in
+Some tips if you need to come in

-- If you do arrive early for your appointment, please wait outside if you can.
+- If you do arrive early for your appointment, wait outside if you can.
 Don’t enter the building until the time of your appointment.

-- Use the hand sanitiser on entry.
+- Use the hand sanitiser provided on entry.